 "Beth Newell knows how to deliver a joke."

 Additionally, Reductress has drawn praise from The Daily Beast, Bitch Magazine, Jezebel, Forbes, The Chicago Tribune, The Onion AV Club, Mashable, The Huffington Post, Refinery29, Cosmopolitan, Bust, L Magazine, The Village Voice, Hello Giggles, and more.

 How To Win At Feminism

-Be the best feminist you can be—or at least look like one—with this definitive manual, from the satirical creators of the wildly popular "feminist Onion" humor website, Reductress.
+Be the BEST feminist with this definitive manual, from the creators of Reductress.

 Praise for How to Win at Feminism

 “How To Win At Feminism” is the hilarious read your book club has been waiting for."

 "The duo behind satirical (and hilarious) website Reductress have made their musings into a must-have book... and we are hooked!"

 "Anyone looking for their next feminist book club pick may want to consider How to Win at Feminism."